 Scholarships for Master’s Students with Psychological Disabilities

 Psychological disabilities refer to persistent conditions that can severely impair people’s feelings, thoughts, and behaviors, as well as their ability to function in interpersonal relationships, school, and the workplace.
 These are often considered hidden disabilities because they don’t always manifest in a visible way.
-This type of disability includes conditions like schizophrenia, depression, generalized anxiety disorder, and eating disorders.
+This type of disability includes conditions like schizophrenia, depression, generalized anxiety disorder, eating disorders, and other mental health conditions.
 The following list includes scholarships available to students with psychological disabilities.

 Baer Reintegration Scholarship

-Recognizing the challenges that people with bipolar disorder, schizophrenia, and schizoaffective disorder may have with attending school, this scholarship from the Sidney R. Baer, Jr. Foundation is designed to help students with these conditions as they work toward a successful future.
+Recognizing the challenges that students with bipolar disorder, schizophrenia, and schizoaffective disorder may have while attending school, this scholarship from the Sidney R. Baer, Jr. Foundation is designed to help students with these conditions as they work toward a successful future.

 Buckfire & Buckfire, P.C.
 Disability Scholarship